samlexrod/sakeoflearning/python_tips.md

 ### Imports

 ```
 	from scipy.io import loadmat			# for MATLAB files
+	from scipy import misc 					# for images
+	from scipy.io.wavfile import wavfile 	# for audio
 ```

 ### Data Load